verbiscms/verbis/docs/templates/Fields.md

 ## hasField

-Checks if a field value exists.
+Check if a field value exists.

 ### Accepts: